kamanashisroy/roopkotha/README.md

  a/roopkotha$ lua configure.lua
 ```

-And you shall get the output like the following,
+And you will get the output like the following,

 This is the configure script built for shotodol
 ```